Esri/calcite-web/CONTRIBUTING.md

 1. Change the version number in `package.json` to the desired version number.
 2. Write a description of the changes, additions, and bug fixes in `CHANGELOG.md`.
+3. Run `npm run dist` to make sure the dist files are updated.
-3. Make sure `Esri/calcite-web` is up-to-date with your changes.
+4. Make sure `Esri/calcite-web` is up-to-date with your changes (via Pull Request).
 5. Run `npm run release`.
 If prompted enter your GitHub credentials and your s3 access key/secret.

 # Updating the Documentation Site